Q: Must every aspect of employment be negotiated with a union?

 A: No. A collective bargaining agreement is a contract that employers negotiate with a union.
 In such negotiations, the union represents select groups of employees called bargaining units.
 Only mandatory subjects of bargaining must be negotiated and agreed upon by both the employer and the union.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by Matthew D. Austin, an attorney with the Columbus firm of Barnes & Thornburg LLP.
+It was prepared by Columbus attorney Matthew D. Austin.